ekliao/EricLiaoDigitalGarden/src/site/notes/Glasp.md

 {"dg-publish":true,"permalink":"/glasp/","created":"","updated":""}
 ---

-A competitor to [[Readwise Reader\|Readwise Reader]] but free!
+A web highlighter that is in direct competition with [[Readwise Reader\|Readwise Reader]] but is free!

-Below is my first attempt to copy-and-paste a [Glasp](https://glasp.co/) highlight of a page from Wikipedia.
+Below is my first attempt to copy-and-paste my [Glasp](https://glasp.co/) highlights on an Wikipedia page.

 ## Quick verdict
 Super neat with the following metadata: